 Time Management Tips for New College Students

-Specifically for first year students, this article provides tips on how to manage time during the progression from a structured school experience to one that is more flexible and independent.
-Knowing how to balance your new freedom with the desire to do well in school can be hard, so follow the link below for some helpful guidance.
+Specifically for first year students, this article provides tips on how to manage time during the transition from a structured school experience to one that is more flexible and independent.

 Reaching Your Goals